 Bovine Spongiform Encephalopathy and Scrapie

-from: Prions: Current Progress in Advanced Research (Edited by: Akikazu Sakudo and Takashi Onodera).
-Caister Academic Press, U.K. (2013)
+from: Prions: Current Progress in Advanced Research (Second Edition) (Edited by: Akikazu Sakudo and Takashi Onodera).
+Caister Academic Press, U.K. (2019) Pages: 95-114.

-Bovine spongiform encephalopathy (BSE) emerged more than 2 decades ago, and until today, over 190,000 heads of cattle have been diagnosed.
-An effective feed ban program has diminished the outbreak worldwide; however, different phenotypes of BSE (atypical BSEs) have emerged.
+Bovine spongiform encephalopathy (BSE) emerged more than three decades ago, and over 190,000 head of cattle have been diagnosed.
+An effective feed-ban programme has diminished the outbreak worldwide.
+Although the decline in BSE outbreaks has led to discussions for the withdrawal of some control programmes, different phenotypes of BSE (atypical BSEs) have emerged.
 Additionally, a different phenotype of scrapie (atypical scrapie) was reported in 1998.
-The prevalence of these diseases is low and suggests the possibility that they are spontaneous forms of prion diseases.
-The decline in BSE outbreaks has led to discussion for the withdrawal of some control programs.
-However, despite their unknown origin, the transmissibility of these atypical animal prion diseases has been demonstrated.
-Pre-emptive measures are necessary in order to prevent future outbreaks of atypical prion diseases in animals read more ...
+The prevalence of these atypical diseases is low and suggests the possibility that they are spontaneous forms of prion diseases.
+Despite their unknown origin, the transmissibility of these atypical animal prion diseases has been demonstrated read more ...